 Department of Pediatrics

-Department of Pediatrics functions as an independent department providing state of the art care for the sick children and teaching commitments for undergraduate and DNB course.
+Department of Pediatrics, GIMS was estabilised in 2017 and providing state of the art comprehensive care for the sick children and teaching commitments for undergraduate and DNB course.
 The institute is affiliated to Atal Bihari Vajpayee Medical University, Lucknow,U,P..
-The Department of Pediatrics was established in Feb 2017.
 The department has a spacious faculty rooms, seminar hall, library and ancillary areas.
 The department conducts daily OPD and immunization in polyclinic.
-The pediatric ward is located at the first floor of the hospital building, along with 5 bedded Pediatric ICU and 5 bedded Neonatal ICU.
+The pediatric ward is located at the first floor of the hospital building, along with 10 bedded Pediatric ICU and 12 bedded Neonatal ICU.

 Faculty Members of Pediatrics